bettaibi/react-blocknote/README.md

 React BlockNote supports both React 18 and React 19.
 The package is designed to work seamlessly with either version without any breaking changes.

 - **React 18**: Full support with all features
-- **React 19**: Full support with all features, including the latest React improvements
+- **React 19**: Full support with all features, including the latest React improvements and concurrent features

+> **Note**: For React 19 users, the package has been specifically tested and optimized to work with Next.js 15 and other React 19 applications.
+All React-specific imports and type references have been updated for maximum compatibility.

 ### Bundle Size Optimization